 Second and Third Years

-While second- and third-year fellows continue to spend one day weekly in continuity outpatient clinic and remain on the schedule for periodic night and weekend call, these two years are focused almost exclusively on research.
+While second- and third-year fellows continue to spend two half days weekly in continuity outpatient clinic and remain on the schedule for periodic night and weekend call, these two years are focused almost exclusively on research.
 Fellows deciding to do clinical research are expected to audit classes in the NIH-funded Clinical Science Training Curriculum at UT Southwestern.
 Fellows doing basic science are encouraged to audit classes offered through this program as necessary for their project development and completion.
 All fellows are assigned a Scholarship Oversight Committee for the second and third years.

 The Department of Pediatrics has established a curriculum and program that provides a forum for fellows to share research ideas with each other and develop both clinical and academic collaborations.
 The core curriculum outlined in the American Board of Pediatrics Guidelines for Subspecialty Training is provided by:

-- The departmental fellows’ lecture series
+- The Departmental fellows’ lecture series

 - The Division’s fellowship program lecture series